 Transition and Implementation

-The business shares resources, procedures, and knowledge with an outsourcing provider.
-This action enables the provider to understand the task and deliver quality work.
+The organization shares resources, processes, and knowledge with the outsourcing provider.
+This enables the provider to know the task better and give good work.
+This would involve close contacts and training.
+These practices usually ensure that the provider works smoothly with the business requirements.

 Monitoring and Evaluation